 The University of Wollongong (UoW) is home to over 36,000 students and is ranked among the top 200 universities worldwide.

 International students are drawn to the South Coast region for the relaxed Australian beach lifestyle and close proximity to urban centres such as Sydney and Canberra.

 The South Coast also features a dynamic VET and ELICOS sector with thousands of students building their skills across the region’s leading providers, including TAFE NSW Illawarra.

 Located in the far north east corner of New South Wales, the North Coast region includes the major regional towns of Lismore, Ballina and Tweed Heads.
-Boasting both coastal and inland natural attractions, the North Coast is an ideal study destination from those looking to experience the Australian bush and stunning coastal landscapes.
+The North Coast is an ideal study destination from those looking to experience the Australian bush and stunning beaches like the famous Byron Bay.

 The major university, Southern Cross University (SCU), is a young and vibrant institution with its main campus located in Lismore.
-SCU is one of the Asia-Pacific’s top 100 universities and boasts a contemporary campus, including nine research centres.
 SCU is ranked #1 in Australia for overall international student support and is one of the world’s Top 50 Generation Y Universities.
-The university has some of the highest ranking courses in the country for psychology, tourism and hospitality.

 TAFE NSW North Coast has more than 60 courses on offer, and more than 45,000 students enrolled each year.
 All campuses have a friendly and welcoming atmosphere with many on-campus community activities and spaces for relaxing, studying or catching up with friends.